Table of Contents

 If your student visa expires while your new application is still being processed, you may be granted a Bridging Visa A (BVA).
 This temporary visa allows you to stay legally in Australia while you wait for the outcome of your student visa application.
 However, it’s important to note that the BVA typically does not grant the same rights as a student visa, such as unlimited working hours.

-Eligibility Criteria for Student Visa Renewal or Extension
+Eligibility Criteria For Student Visa Renewal Or Extension

 To renew or extend your Australian student visa, you must meet specific eligibility requirements: